What Is the Difference Between a Plan and a Strategy?

 (BDA Global Insights)

-Organizations today operate in an increasingly competitive and interconnected world.
+Organisations today operate in an increasingly competitive and interconnected world.
 As markets expand and industries evolve, the ability to develop strong business development (BD) capabilities becomes essential for sustainable growth.

 However, most internal training programs are still sales-oriented, product-focused, or inconsistent across departments—resulting in fragmented capability development and no measurable impact on growth.